 - 1. Continuously seek the input of our customers to assure the system is responsive to customer needs; - 2.
-Ensure that the delivery of services are physically, geographically and programmatically accessible to all: - 3.
+Ensure that the delivery of services is physically, geographically and programmatically accessible to all: - 3.
 Ensure that programs and services are tailored and responsive to the needs of each county; - 4.
 Strive to enhance the services for our customers by creating a seamless and immediate delivery system; and, - 5.
 Expect our system to continuously improve the delivery of services by providing staff with the necessary tools to achieve these goals.

-Partners are committed to the vision statement and have addressed the physical, geographic and programmatic accessibility of services both in the One-Stop Center and at partner locations throughout the system.
+Partners are committed to the vision statement and have addressed the physical, geographic, and programmatic accessibility of services both in the One-Stop Center and at partner locations throughout the system.
 Each partner will address tailoring programs to meet the needs of each county through a county workforce plan scheduled to be completed by June 30, 2024.

-4. SERVICE INTEGRATION (Illinois Service Integration: Overview and Self-Assessment Guide)
+4. SERVICE INTEGRATION (ILLINOIS SERVICE INTEGRATION: OVERVIEW AND SELF-ASSESSMENT GUIDE)